sbenchik/Codex/README.md

 	python Codex/Codex

 from the directory you downloaded Codex into.
-Currently Codex has only been tested on Linux (Ubuntu 16.04), but it should work fine on OS X providedan X server like XQuartz is running.
+Currently Codex has only been tested on Linux (Ubuntu 16.04), but it should work fine on OS X and Windows if everything above is installed.

 # Acknowledgments
 The icon is made by [Logo_Jim](http://electriceyecreations.tumblr.com) from Reddit.